NicoloMoretti/barracks/docs/scripting-guide.md

 > [!TIP]
 > If a command or a function returns a 'point' data, then its x/y coordinate can be accessed instantly, for example:
 >
 > int a := (up-bound-point <100,700>).x  is perfectly valid code.
+>
+> "up-bound-point" returns a point, we access its .x immediately and save it into a newly declare 'int a'.
+>
-Same goes for functions, but as I'm currenly writing, I forgot to add it for functions.
+> Same goes for functions too, but as I'm currenly writing, I forgot to add this feature for functions.

 #### Recursion